 If you are coming from North America we advise flying into Virgin Gorda airport (VIJ) with Air Sunshine or Cape Air from San Juan or alternatively flying with Cape Air, LIAT, Air Snshine or Seaborne into Tortola and then taking Speedy's or North Sound Express Ferry over to Virgin Gorda and arriving at Spanish Town (also known as "the Valley").
 Flights landing in the morning to mid afternoon are able to use daylight flight regulations to land at Virgin Gorda.
 Flights landing in Tortola may come in during the daylight or night time.

-Scheduled Daily Flights to Virgin Gorda: At the moment Air Sunshine, Cape Air and Seaborne are the only scheduled airlines landing at the Virgin Gorda air strip, however the strip is open to charter flights on one of the various charter carriers in the Caribbean - see below.
+Scheduled Daily Flights to Virgin Gorda: At the moment Air Sunshine, Cape Air and Seaborne are the only scheduled airlines landing at the Virgin Gorda air strip (due to open following a short closure on October 29 th 2018), however the strip is open to charter flights on one of the various charter carriers in the Caribbean - see below.

 Charter carrierssuch as Del Air, Fly BVI, Virgin Gorda Air Charters and Island Birds also make the flight to Virgin Gorda or Tortola from San Juan, St. Thomas or St. Martin during daylight hours (a requirement).
 For example Fly BVI will fly from St. Martin into Virgin Gorda.
 Seewww.virgingordaaircharters.com, www.fly-bvi.com, www.delairways.com or www.islandbirds.com for direct links to their websites.
 Booking twin-engined planes operated by US government certified charter companies is economical if you have a group of five or more people arriving at the same time into San Juan or St. Martin.
 Virgin Gorda Air Charters' rates are very competitive with Seaborne or Cape Air and you have the added bonus of a plane waiting for you as you arrive in San Juan (even if your aircraft is late).
 If you tend to a more exciting trip to BVI, Island Helicopters offers helicopter flights direct to Virgin Gorda's Airport - see www.islandhelicopters.com